 Rate forecasts are updated every other year when the City of Tacoma prepares the biennial budget.
 Budget-setting is a year-long process.
-It includes steps to review and project revenues, prioritize expenses, and identify ways to operate as efficiently as possible.
+It includes steps including reviewing and projecting revenues, prioritizing expenses, and identifying ways to operate as efficiently as possible.